-Benjamin Franklin had a background and upbringing probably more humble than that of any other notable revolutionary.
-He was born in Boston in 1706, the son of a man who boiled down tallow (animal fat) to make soap and candles.
+Franklin was born in Boston in 1706, the son of a man who boiled down tallow (animal fat) to make soap and candles.
 Franklin’s family understood the value of an extensive education but lacked the money to provide him with one (understandably, given that young Benjamin was the fifteenth of 17 children).
 At age 12 Franklin’s older brother, a printer, offered him an apprenticeship.
-They parted ways three years later, after Benjamin duped his brother into publishing a series of pithy letters about colonial life; the letters were purportedly written by ‘Mrs Silence Dogood’, but were in fact a fiction created by young Benjamin.
-He traveled to England and worked briefly in London, before returning to Philadelphia.
-By his early 20s Franklin was publishing a newspaper, the Philadelphia Gazette.
+They parted ways three years later after Benjamin duped his brother into publishing a series of pithy letters about colonial life; the letters were purportedly written by ‘Mrs Silence Dogood’, but were, in fact, a fiction created by young Benjamin.
+He travelled to England and worked briefly in London, before returning to Philadelphia.
+By his early 20s, Franklin was publishing a newspaper, the Philadelphia Gazette.
 His intelligent and optimistic writings about colonial life, politics, economics and technological advances earned Franklin admiration around his adopted hometown of Philadelphia.